 You may be prompted by Internet Explorer to disable Compatibility View when opening PEMS.
 However, Compatibility View will not impact on the operation or look of the PEMS application itself.
 There is no requirement to disable Compatibility View to operate PEMS in Internet Explorer.
 You can proceed to enter PEMS by clicking the green square icon on the department’s self-service portal.

 Coming soon to PEMS

-In 2019, PEMS will be upgraded and will include a number of enhancements, including:
+Later in 2019, PEMS will be further upgraded and will include a number of enhancements, including: